Makeup for hot flushes by Caroline Barnes

-How do you mod your makeup bag for menopause?
+How do you modify your makeup bag for menopause?
 Hot flushes might well be your biggest worry.
 Watch as celeb make up artist Caroline Barnes shares her Speed Beauty Menopause Makeup Tutorial that focuses on products that will stay put… this is the ultimate makeup for hot flushes tutorial!

 “Going through the menopause is a real struggle physically and mentally.
 When oestrogen drops, you can feel very low, and your confidence can drop.
 You can feel very vulnerable, and not feel like yourself.
 That doesn’t last forever, and does change, but a few little products that you can change in your makeup bag to boost your skin and reframe your eyes can make a really big difference to your confidence, so give it a go!”

 Shop our skincare range – a variety of gentle, natural, handpicked products to soothe and enhance your skin during menopause.

 Can’t watch the video right now?